noamross/ropensci-review/README.md

 Before I was a biologist.

-My roles at rOpenSci: runconf participant, rejected author, co-author, reviewer, guest editor, editor, editor in chief, mentor.
+My roles at rOpenSci:

+* runconf participant,
+* rejected author,
+* co-author,
+* reviewer,
+* editor,
+* contributor to the champion's program.

 ## How can this talk help you?